Serving New Americans

 Museums also address the needs of new arrivals with cross cultural programming and inclusive community outreach.
 Museum exhibitions and events help deepen understanding of diverse cultures and strengthen community connections.

-On June 30, 2013, IMLS Director Susan H. Hildreth and United States Citizenship and Immigration Services Director Alejandro Mayorkas signed a memorandum of understanding to work together to help libraries provide accurate and useful information about immigration and citizenship benefits, promote an awareness and understanding of citizenship, and ensure the integrity of the immigration system.
+On June 30, 2013, IMLS Director Susan H. Hildreth and United States Citizenship and Immigration Services (USCIS) Director Alejandro Mayorkas signed a memorandum of understanding to work together to help libraries provide accurate and useful information about immigration and citizenship benefits, promote an awareness and understanding of citizenship, and ensure the integrity of the immigration system.

 For more information see the memorandum of understanding.